Reddy: An open-source toolbox for analyzing eddy-covariance measurements in heterogeneous environments: Package Description

-In 'Reddy', all the described methods are implemented as separate functions, which are ultimately combined in one post-processing routine, but can also be integrated by the user in an own customized workflow.
+In \texttt{Reddy}, all the described methods are implemented as separate functions, which are ultimately combined in one processing routine for 'real' EC measurements and one for virtual measurements from turbulence-resolving simulations.
+Due to its modular design, users can also integrate desired functions into their own customized workflows.
+The advantage thereby is that all processing choices remain explicit and under user control, rather than being imposed by fixed package defaults.